Iddrisu Baba returns to first team training

-Iddrisu Baba was stretchered off the field during Real Mallorca's match against Atletico Madrid.
+Iddrisu Baba has stretchered off the field during Real Mallorca's match against Atletico Madrid.

 On Saturday, the midfielder played in his team's 1-0 victory over La Liga heavyweights Atletico Madrid.